Should Your Child See a Doctor?

 - What You Should Know About Acne:

-- More than 80% of teenagers have some acne.
+- More than 90% of teenagers have some acne.
 Acne is a normal part of the teen years.

 - There is no medicine at this time that will cure acne.